Xlocsinjr/progProject/DESIGN.md

 be converted to a json.

 All data sources should be trimmed to only contain the relevant data.
-Then the data files can be saves as .csv after which a script can create usable jsons for the visualisations.
+Then the data files can be saved as .csv after which a script can create usable jsons for the visualisations.

-For the world map GHG emissions: China dominates with their high GHG emission which means all other countries are barely coloured.
+All relevant data will be collected into a single json file: allData.json.

 ##### json structure
 ```